Los Angeles Harbor College Behavioral Intervention Team (BIT)

 If there is a threat of harm to themselves or others, Call Sheriff’s Office (310) 233-4600 immediately.

-For Title IX situations, please contact:
+For Title IX situations and reporting, please contact:

 Also Reportable